 - Any other information that is relevant

-- Open and close your note with thanks and acknowledgement that the letter writer’s time is valuable and that this letter is important to your professional future.
+- Open and close your note with thanks, acknowledgement that the letter writer’s time is valuable, and how the letters are important to your professional future.

-- Your unofficial (telebears) transcripts (note courses you took with them)
+- Your unofficial (telebears) transcripts (note the courses you took with them)

 - A draft of your statement of purpose